Soundium/Pi_hole_Whitelist/README.md

 ## Commonly white listed domains for Pi-Hole (Compatible with Pi-Hole Docker Image).

-A robust collection of commonly white listed websites borrowed from various sources including Pi-Hole subreddit, Pi-Hole forum, Pi-Hole github repository and more!
+A robust collection of commonly whitelisted websites borrowed from various sources including Pi-Hole subreddit, Pi-Hole forum, Pi-Hole GitHub repository and more!
 Add these domains to your Pi-Hole setup by running a script or manually and make your setup **trouble-free!**

 Want to report a new domain?
-Want to report exsisting one?
+Want to report an existing one?
 Feel free to file an <a href="https://github.com/Soundium/Pi_hole_Whitelist/issues">issue</a>.

 * * *

 ### Main features: